-Future automotive services, in fact, will transfer much larger data volumes.
-We estimate that the data traffic will reach from 1 up to 10 exabytes per month by 2025 at least 1,000 times larger than the present volume.
-Based on this estimation, there will be a need for new network architectures and computing infrastructure to support massive computing resources and topology-aware storage capacity to balance quality and cost.
+There will be a need for new network architectures and computing infrastructure to support massive computing resources and topology-aware storage capacity to balance quality and cost.
 This, however, cannot be achieved without taking further actions, and failure to do so will limit the evolution of future services in the automotive industry.
 The cellular network is one of the major mobile networks for connected vehicles, and many specifications have been standardized in the 3rd Generation Partnership Project (3GPP).
 However, the present work within 3GPP has not fully addressed the challenge of automotive big data, and therefore future network deployments and business models will fail to support the future needs of connected vehicles.

 The cellular vehicle-to-everything (C-V2X) communication considered in 3GPP, for example, mainly covers latency-sensitive safety applications and may not fully ensure the big data capacity growth between vehicles and the cloud.
 Toward 5G, massive machine-type communication (MTC), including narrowband (NB)-IoT has been considered by 3GPP, and it is intended to connect a massive number of small low-power sensor devices.
 Still, the data volumes are considered fairly modest.
 But adding to this, the current trend of concentrating data processing at central locations will cause huge data transmission traffic, which will lead to unnecessarily long response times and in turn will increase computation time.

-Assuming 20GB per month per vehicle and three million vehicles (12% market share and 25% regional ratio of 100 million vehicles), 60 petabytes of vehicle data will come to the cloud every month.
-Assuming the data transaction rate at the cloud is 10GB per second, it will take 70 days just for the transactions.
+Assuming 1TB per day per vehicle and 18 million vehicles (12% market share and 25% regional ratio of 600 million vehicles), 18 exabytes of vehicle data will come to the cloud every day.
 For this reason, establishing a practical platform to serve Vehicle-to-Cloud (V2Cloud) services, both computation and network performance, needs to be taken into account (see Figure 1).